Those graduates who have graduated from an ACOE accredited university

 within 5 years preceding the application date and who have successfully

-completed the Canadian Assessment of Competence in Optometry within 3
+completed the Optometry Examining Board of Canada exam within 3

 years preceding the application date can take the following steps to